bvm-org/bvm/README.md

   *Before*: `dict]`
   *After*: `dict, ary]`
-  *where* `dict` is a reference to a dictionary, `ary` is a reference to an array, and the contents of the array are strings which are all the keys in `dict`.
+  *where* `dict` is a reference to a dictionary, `ary` is a reference to an array, and the contents of the array are copies of the strings which are all the keys in `dict`.
   *Errors*: Will error if `dict` is not a dictionary reference or if there are no items on the current operand stack.
   > Creates and returns a fresh array containing all the keys found